Byron Cary, 12th Viscount Falkland: Biography

 Cary was seconded for staff service on 10 April 1880.
 He was subsequently promoted to major in his regiment, which became the Royal Sussex Regiment during the Childers Reforms of 1881, and served as aide-de-camp to Major-General Percy Feilding in Malta.
 Cary retired on 5 March 1884 with the honorary rank of lieutenant-colonel.
 In 1886, he succeeded his uncle, Admiral Plantagenet Cary, 11th Viscount Falkland, in the peerage.

-In April 1893, he was appointed a deputy lieutenant of the North Riding of Yorkshire, and was given the honorary rank of colonel in the 4th (Militia) Battalion of the Green Howards, of which he was lieutenant-colonel.
+In April 1893, he was appointed a deputy lieutenant of the North Riding of Yorkshire, and was lieutenant-colonel commandant of the 4th (North York Militia) Battalion, Green Howards, from 6 October 1891 until his retirement on 10 November 1896, being granted the honorary rank of colonel in 1893.
 Falkland was elected a representative peer for Scotland in 1894, and sat in the House of Lords until his death.
 He retired from the Army on 11 November 1896.
 Falkland died in 1922, and was succeeded by his eldest son Lucius Cary, 13th Viscount Falkland.